Frommers.com Frommers.com

 The Rákóczi tér Vásárcsarnok, VIII.
 Rákóczi tér 7-9 (tel.
 1/313-8442; Tram: 4 or 6 to Rákóczi tér), was badly damaged by fire in 1988 but was restored to its original splendor and reopened in 1991.
 There's only a small area of private vendors; the rest of the hall is filled with retail booths.
 Open Monday 6am to 4pm, Tuesday through Friday 6am to 6pm, and Saturday 6am to 1pm.

 The Fény utca Piac is on the Buda side behind the Mammut Mall at II.
-Fény utca (Metro: Moszkva tér on Red line).
-Formerly a nondescript neighborhood market, it underwent an ambitious reconstruction in 1998 in connection with the building of the Mammut shopping mall, to which it is now attached.
-Unfortunately, the renovation has meant higher rental fees, which have driven out most of the small independent vendors.
-Except for a small area on the first floor designated for vendors, the new market retains little of the old atmosphere.
+Fény utca (Metro: Moszkva tér on Red line or Tram: 4 or 6 Széna tér).
+It is attached to the back of the Mammut shopping mall.
 Open Monday 6am to 5pm, Tuesday through Friday 6am to 6pm, and Saturday 6:30am to 1pm.

 Lehel tér Piac (VI.
 Lehel tér; tel.
 1/288-6898; Metro: Lehel tér on Blue line), is another neighborhood market, whose reconstruction was completed in 2003, making it look like a beached ship.
-The market features a wide selection of fresh food and meats, cheap Hungarian trademark products as well as rinky-dink clothing, kitchen appliances, and flowers.
+The market features a changeable selection of fresh food and meats, cheap Hungarian trademark products as well as rinky-dink kiosks for clothing, kitchen appliances, and flowers.
+Shops continually open and close depending on the current economy.
 Open weekdays 6am to 6pm and Saturday 6am to 2pm.

 Wine store hours are Monday to Friday 10am to 6pm and Saturday 10am to 3pm, unless noted otherwise in the description.